-Jon Robinson finished his first year on Valpo’s coaching staff in 2019, serving as the team’s linebackers coach and special teams coordinator.
+Jon Robinson is entering his third year on the Valpo coaching staff in Fall 2021, serving as the team’s linebackers coach and special teams coordinator.

 Robinson’s 2019 special teams unit featured kicker Dimitrios Latsonas, who finished fourth in school history in career scoring with 180 points.
 He also established the Valpo record for career extra points with 93 and made the most career field goals of any Valpo kicker since the program joined the PFL in 2003.
 Latsonas also cracked the Top 10 in PFL history in career field goals made with 29, tied for ninth on the league list.

 The group of specialists also featured punter Benjamin Niesner, who averaged 39.4 yards per punt over 65 punts, the best mark by a Valpo punter with at least 20 attempts since Greg Wood’s 40.9 average in 2012.
 Valpo ranked in the Top 5 in the conference in punting average (34.7, t-fifth) and in kickoff return yards per game (21.0, fourth).

 Ollie Reese played a key role in that kickoff return game, including a 95-yard kickoff return for a touchdown that was the second-longest in the PFL in 2019.
 Jamari Booker also blocked a punt and returned it for a touchdown.
 Booker’s punt return touchdown was the 25th in program history, while Reese became just the eighth different player in program history with at least one kickoff return touchdown.
 Valpo also blocked five kicks in 2019, as many as the previous three seasons combined.
 The five blocked kicks marked Valpo’s highest total since 2014.